omnetpp/omnetpp/doc/src/userguide/result-analysis.rst

 The charts that show vector results offer a selection of operations to transform the data before plotting.

-These can be added to the chart under the :guilabel:`Apply...` or :guilabel:`Compute...` context menu items.
+These can be added to the chart under the :guilabel:`Apply` or :guilabel:`Compute` context menu items.
 Both ways of adding operations compute new vectors from existing ones.
 The difference between them is that Apply replaces the original data with the computation result, while Compute keeps both.